NeatIBP 1.0, A package generating small-size integration-by-parts relations for Feynman integrals

-In the reports, the sector numbers are the binary id of the sectors.
-Notice that, in some cases a worker failed to finish its computation and the process terminates unexpectedly, it will not report to the registration table and the manager will consider the mission is still computing.
-To avoid this, we added a process detection in the monitor and if the above case occurs, the monitor will send a warning like
+Note that, in case a worker process terminates unexpectedly during computation, this will not be reported to the registration table and the management system will consider the job to still be computing.
+To recognize this, the monitor has a process detection, which will report in case of an unexpected termination of a process a warning of the form

-In the above example, the computing process of sector 191 is terminated by hand while computing.
-Thus we see this warning message.
+In the above example, the computing process of sector 191 was terminated manually while computing, resulting in the warning.

-{\sc NeatIBP} supports continue computing if the running program is terminated by hand or unexpectedly.
-To do this, make sure you have terminated the running of {\sc NeatIBP} of the same output path, then run the following command in the working path
+{\sc NeatIBP} supports to resume computation if a process is terminated by hand or unexpectedly.
+To do this, make sure the execution of {\sc NeatIBP} in the respective working path is stopped, then run the following command in the working path

-Afterwards, {\sc NeatIBP} will restart the sectors that are not finished.
+{\sc NeatIBP} will restart the sectors that have not been finished yet.

-In the examples provided by the GitHub repo. of {\sc NeatIBP}, we have provided some convenient scripts to apply the above operations, namely ``run'', ``monitor'' and ``continue''.
-The user can copy the files ``packagePath.txt'', ``run,sh'', ``monitor.sh'' and ``continue.sh'' in the example working path to his or her working path.
-Then, modify the file "packagePath.txt" in the working folder containing the package path as "/SomePath/NeatIBP/" (the absolute path where his or her {\sc NeatIBP} was installed).
-Then, he or she can turn on a terminal in the current working path and use
+In the Github repository of {\sc NeatIBP}, we provide some examples for how to use {\sc NeatIBP}.
+In the current version, one of the examples (dbox) include the output results.
+User can refer to this manual and try the examples by themselves.
+Note that, in the examples, we provided some convenient scripts to apply the operations, which again are called \texttt{run.sh}, \texttt{monitor.sh}, and \texttt{continue.sh}.
+User can modify the file \texttt{packagePath.txt} such that it contains the absolute path where \textsc{NeatIBP} was installed.
+Then, open a terminal in these example working folders, and use